Patients & Families

 Brain cancer: Understanding late effects of radiotherapy

 Late side effects may happen a few months or years after treatment.
-They might happen once, carry on over the long term or come and go.
-Sometimes they cannot be cured, but it might be possible to manage them.
+They might happen once, carry on for a long time or come and go.
+Sometimes they cannot be cured, but it might be possible to manage them. or reduce their impact.

 You might have late effects not listed here, because everyone is different.
 They may also be caused by a different part of your cancer treatment.
 It is not possible to predict if you will get them and when they might happen, which can be difficult to come to terms with.
 Research and support for late effects of radiotherapy is growing.

 Joining a support group can be a positive way to share your experiences, feel less alone, and come to terms with the physical and emotional impact of treatment.
-Ask your clinical team if you need more support or have any late effects at all.
+Ask your clinical team if you need more support or want to talk about your late effects.

 This page looks at late side effects.